NIA_SPEN_0050 RTFLM Stage 2

 ED - Network improvements and system operability, ED - Transition to low carbon future, ED - New technologies and commercial evolution, ET - Network improvements and system operability, ET - Transition to low carbon future and ET - New technologies and commercial evolution

-Stage 2 aims to extend the trials across multiple network locations.
+RTFLM Stage 2 will extend the trials across multiple networks and network locations.
 Trials will be extended to include 132kV, split board configurations, and different substation design scenarios.
 SPEN also intend to undertake a combined trial with a separately NIA funded project looking at Active Network Management based on Fault Level.

-- To progress the device from a working prototype design to a fully tested and ratified device for use on the UK Electricity Networks.
+- To progress the device from a working prototype design to a fully tested and ratified device for use on the GB electricity networks.

 - Complete trials on various network configurations and demonstrate potential benefits.